cchitsiang/awesome-stars/topics.md

 ## graphql

 - [nearform/graphql-hooks](https://github.com/nearform/graphql-hooks) - 🎣 Minimal hooks-first GraphQL client
-- [weaviate/weaviate](https://github.com/weaviate/weaviate) - Weaviate is an open source vector database that stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance and scalability of a cloud-nati
 - [tailcallhq/tailcall](https://github.com/tailcallhq/tailcall) - A high-performance API Platform
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community.
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.